bmuschko/gradle-cargo-plugin/README.md

 * `downloadDir`: Target directory to download the container distribution to.
 * `extractDir`: Directory to extract the downloaded container distribution to.

 Please refer to the individual configuration properties on the Cargo homepage.
-All of these properties can be overriden by project properties.
+All of these properties can be overridden by project properties.
 The name of the project properties is the same as in the Cargo manual.

 ### Example